- Duration: 1-year full time, 2 years part-time

 - South African Department of Science and Technology

-This course is also an ideal grounding for further study at the Ph.D. level and a career in academia.
+This course is also an ideal grounding for further study at PhD level and a career in academia.

-95% of students from the Science Policy Research Unit were in work or further study six months after graduating.
-Our students have gone on to jobs including:
+92% of students from Science Policy Research Unit (SPRU) were in work or further study six months after graduating.
+Recent University of Sussex Business School graduates have gone on to jobs including: